wp-plugins/unlimited/readme.txt

 == Description ==
 Inifinite scrolling plugin.
 Choose from Load on scroll, Load more button and Ajax Pagination.
 Visitor can disable auto load (useful to get to footer).
 Doesn't break browser Back/Forward buttons.
-Includes Scroll to Top button.
+Includes Scroll to Top button (Optional).
 Works out of the box for default WP themes.

 == Screenshots ==
 1. Select post and navigation for your custom themes.